 Luckily, my mistakes allowed me to learn what NOT to do- which, in turn, allows me to tell you how to save yourself from disaster.

 I began my journey into trying to make gummy worms after having seen a tutorial for how to make gummy worms using straws.
 Although the finished gummy worms were very cool looking, I didn't like the fact that they were made with processed gelatin, with artificial colors and flavors, and chocolate milk.

 I was determined to make a healthier version that would be just as cool.

-So, I was determined to make my worms.
-The idea is to take flexible straws and pull the flexible part apart so that the resulting worms will have a realistic rough section towards one end.
+So, I was determined to make my realistic looking gummy worms with straws, but it wasn't as easy as it looked.
 Most of the places I had seen showing how to make gummy worms said to put a little gelatin in the bottom, stick in the fridge to set up, and then to finish filling up your straws…

-To get the gelatin out of the straws, I ran them under some warm water, not letting it get into the straw because that quickly turns them into mush.
-Then I pushed them out by pulling the straw through my fingers.
+To get the gelatin out of the straws, I ran them under some warm water, not letting the water get into the straw because that quickly turns them into mush.
+I then pushed them out by pulling the straw through my fingers while gently pinching it together.
 It wasn't difficult, but I was bothered by the amount of wasted gelatin around the straws.
 Don't get me wrong, you can eat it, but it's messy and not a quick and easy process.
 I'm all about quick and easy!

-I was determined to make worms in another way!!
+I was determined to make worms in another way!

 In the end, I used the grill of my oven…